andytudhope/conditional-token-docs/source/conditional-tokens/contract.md

 ## Compounding Conditions

-Let’s return to our ERC20 DollaCoin above, which exists at the address `0xD011ad011ad011AD011ad011Ad011Ad011Ad011A`, and is used as collateral for some positions.
+Let’s add some collateral into the example now.
+We'll use DAI to collateralize our positions, and pretend the contract exists at the address `0xD011ad011ad011AD011ad011Ad011Ad011Ad011A`.
 We will denote this token with `$`.
 We can calculate the positionId for the position `$:(A|B)` via:
 ```js
 web3.utils.soliditySha3({
     t: 'address',